stevegraham/twilio-js/README.md

 ```
 # Twilio Client

-To generate capability tokens for use with Twilio Client you can use `Twilio::CapabilityToken.create`
+To generate capability tokens for use with Twilio Client you can use `Twilio.CapabilityToken.create`

 ```javascript
 Twilio.CapabilityToken.create({